Danica Roem breaks through in Virginia Senate by focusing on road rage and not only anti-trans hate

 Despite the limited races in the off-year elections, the LGBTQ+ Victory Fund lists 148 openly LGBTQ+ candidates who won across the country Tuesday.
 The lesson from this “rainbow wave,” said Annise Parker, the fund’s president and a former Houston mayor: “Equality wins elections — not culture war scare tactics.”

-Roem “faced an unprecedented deluge of anti-trans hate on the campaign trail, but she was not phased nor distracted.”
-Parker said.
+Roem “faced an unprecedented deluge of anti-trans hate on the campaign trail, but she was not fazed nor distracted,” Parker said.

 That deluge included some 30 negative mass mailings, several “fake positive” ones and ads accusing of her of wanting to allow “boys to play in girls’ sports.”
 One national organization distributed mass mailers giving out her personal cellphone number and imploring people to use it to “put the heat on Danica Roem.”